 If you don’t believe in fairytales, there is town in Czech Republic, which might change your mind.

-Cesky Krumlov is a surprisingly beautiful and well preserved medieval town in South Bohemia.
-It is also one of the most visited sites in Czech Republic.
+Cesky Krumlov is a surprisingly beautiful and well-preserved medieval town in South Bohemia.
+It is also one of the most visited sites in the Czech Republic.
 The town was founded in the 13th century and was under the rule of the Rosenberg dynasty until 1611.
 The dynasty’s crest of a five-petalled red rose could still be seen in motifs around town.
 In 1602 the Rosenbergs sold it to the Habsburg emperor Rudolf II.
-Afterwards the Eggenbergs ruled for 100 years and finally the Schwarzenbergs took over until 1947.
+Afterward, the Eggenbergs ruled for 100 years and finally, the Schwarzenbergs took over until 1947.
 During the Communist era of Czechoslovakia, the town Krumlov fell into disrepair, but since the Velvet Revolution of 1989 much of the town’s former beauty has been restored and since 1992 it has been a designated UNESCO World Heritage Site and was given this status along with the historic Prague castle district.

 The historic town centre (closed to cars) is situated on the banks of river Vltava (Moldau).
 The Inner Town is located on the right bank, enclosed on three sides by water, while the left bank features the castle area and Latran village.
 After leaving your car at the parking areas outside the town centre or arriving by train, the first thing you see is the Renaissance Budejovice Gate [photo above left], the only one surviving of the original eight town gates.

 From this point, you enter the old neighbourhood of Latran, which was once an autonomous village inhabited by craftsmen and merchants.
 Along the main street of Latran, except the many little shops that sell local products and unique gifts, you also come across the surviving Gothic Minorite Monastery complex.
 At the end of the main street, a bridge links Latran to Inner Town.